You asked, we listened.

 David Bagley, Studies Weekly vice president of sales, explained that many teachers across the nation use Google Classroom, and have been asking for this integration for some time.
-He’s very excited Studies Weekly can offer this to teachers.

 “The best part of this integration is that it allows teachers the flexibility of reaching so many students instantly and to track progress, go paperless in the classroom, and communicate with both parents and students.
 And it works with any device,” Bagley said.

 You will now see the Google Classroom icon on the Studies Weekly platform, and it works individually with every digital source.
 Teachers can assign a single video, image, article or assessment to students’ classroom.
 For extension activities, teachers can customize assignments and pull in other media from the platform as well.

 To connect your Studies Weekly account to your Google Classroom, your students’ Studies Weekly usernames must be their Google Classroom email.

 For those that want to use the integration now, you will need to log in to your account and manually change your students’ usernames to their Google Classroom email.

 1. Select your classroom in the Studies Weekly platform

 Click the Classes Tab on the top, then select your Classroom on the lefthand side.